 It can be really tough to journey through, but the peace that’s available when meeting the pain of a situation deep inside the heart with gratitude is one of the biggest most powerful transformations I’ve ever been through.

-I’ve experimented with psychedelics, attended silent meditation courses, but the growth and liberation I’ve experienced through consciously connecting to the vibration of gratitude inside my heart during times of pain has created a new variant of liberation.
+I’ve experimented with psychedelics.. attended silent meditation courses.. but the growth and liberation I’ve experienced through consciously connecting to the vibration of gratitude inside my heart during times of pain has created a liberations I’ve never experienced before.

 This isn’t me for a second saying avoid any other emotions you’re feeling and turn only to gratitude…

-…if you feel anger, feel and process that anger too.
+…if you’re angry, feel and process that anger too.

 If you’re feeling sadness, anxiety, frustration.. feel it all so you can process and work with it.

-This is simply just an invitation to sit with whatever potentially tough feelings and see if you can welcome any teeny ounce of gratitude into your difficult experience.
+This is simply just an invitation to sit with whatever potentially tough feelings are there and see if you can welcome any teeny ounce of gratitude into that difficult experience.

-Gratitude for any insights or lessons this situation or person may have brought into your life underneath the hurt.
+Gratitude for any insights or lessons this situation or person may have brought into your life underneath the pain.

-Even if this is only possible 2% of the time, observe how that 2% of gratitude affects your experience.
+Even if this is only possible 2% of the time, observe how that 2% of gratitude affects your experience, mind, body & heart.

-And with practice, this will likely become easier as you begin meeting those tougher experiences with more peace with your effortless attitude of gratitude.
+And with practice, this will likely become easier as you start meeting those tough experiences with more peace through your cultivated attitude of gratitude.